George W. Clayton: Life

 Clayton was born on February 22, 1833, in Philadelphia.
 Growing up, he worked in his father's store in the city.
 In 1859, he and his brother William M. Clayton moved to Denver to open a store.

 The city had only been platted one year earlier and the Clayton's store initially occupied city founder William Larimer's original cabin.
-Several years later, the Clayton's tore down the structure and built a larger brick building in its place which was eventually rented to The Denver Dry Goods Company.
+Several years later, the Clayton's tore down the structure and built a larger brick building in its place which was eventually rented to McNamara Dry Goods Company, predecessor of The Denver Dry Goods Company.
 The leasing of the building was part of Clayton's broader attempts to branch into real estate.

 Clayton purchased land around Denver, becoming the cities most prolific property owner.
 In 1882 he constructed a four-story building at the site of his store.
 The G. W. & W. M. Clayton Building later housed the Granite Hotel and became known as the Granite Building.

 Clayton and his brother William both entered local politics quickly.
 Clayton was elected to the Denver City Council in 1861 and also served on the Arapahoe County Board of Commissioners, while William became Denver's 7th mayor in 1868.

 Clayton married his wife, Letita Myers, in 1860.
 While they had a son together in 1861, both his son and wife died within the year.
 Clayton did not remarry.
 He died on August 15, 1889, in his office at the Granite Building.
 His obituary, published in The Denver Post, described him as "a man who never appeared in print if he could avoid it but did anonymous acts of kindness."